-- Implementation of the Community School Model will continue through staff allocation to Community Schools during the 2024-25 school year. - RCSD is pursuing opportunities to resource projects at Community Schools and food pantries during the coming year.
+- Implementation of the Community School Model will continue during the 2024-25 school year. - RCSD is pursuing opportunities to resource projects at Community Schools and food pantries during the coming year.

 Parent Engagement (ARP)

 Parent Engagement - Common Practice and Continuation Plans